dgarrison63/agility2022/docs/class1/module1/lab1.rst

 This deployment uses BGP to advertise the BIG-IP virtual server IP addresses to the world and BGP must be enabled at the project level using **Local BGP** option.
-BGP also needs to be enabled on each Metal server and you will do that in a later step.
+BGP also needs to be enabled on the Metal server and you will do that in a later step.

 .. image:: ../images/image3.png